simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 With the rise of digital technology, cybersecurity has become a critical concern for individuals, businesses, and governments worldwide. **Cyber threats** such as **phishing**, **malware**, **ransomware**, and **hacking attacks** are becoming increasingly sophisticated and can cause significant financial and reputational damage.

-Here are some key best practices to follow to ensure that you are protected against cyber threats:
+Here are some key best practices to follow to ensure that you're protected against cyber threats:

 #### [Creating Strong Passwords](https://simeononsecurity.com/articles/how-to-create-strong-passwords/)